Can't share this digest on Facebook? Here's why.

-On December 25, 1996, Tingas joined a cockfight.
-He let his brother-in-law de la Cruz install the gaff on his game cock.
-Unknown to Tingas, de la Cruz betted against his cock.
-When Tingas’ cock won, he was advised to collect the bet from his brother-in-law, feeling betrayed he challenged de la Cruz into a fist fight.
+On December 25, 1996, Alfredo Timgas joined a cockfight.
+He let his brother-in-law Bienvenido de la Cruz install the gaff on his game cock.
+Unknown to Timgas, de la Cruz betted against his cock.
+When Timgas’ cock won, he was advised to collect the bet from his brother-in-law, feeling betrayed he challenged de la Cruz into a fist fight.
 Cooler heads parted the two.
-Later de la Cruz returned with a bolo and hacked to death Tingas.
+Later de la Cruz returned with a bolo and hacked to death Timgas.

 ISSUE: Whether or not evident premeditation is present thus making de la Cruz guilty for murder.

-HELD: The following were not shown to concur on the part of de la Cruz:
+HELD: No. The following were not shown to concur on the part of de la Cruz:

 a.)
 Time when he decided to commit the crime,